AWARENESS – NOT WOKENESS

 Inclusion is the desire to foster the highest degrees of participation as possible, extending hospitality to all people of good will.
 The opposite of inclusion is exclusion, which seeks to prevent others from full participation in the normatively prescribed activities and institutions of the society in which they live.
 Ongoing exclusion, particularly due to one’s identifying with a particular cause or group, is considered marginalization.

 Yet inclusion and toleration have proper limits, despite the connotations of much of the current rhetoric.
 The notion that no one, for any reason, should ever be excluded from certain aspects of society is misplaced.
+The biblical commands to welcome the stranger do not apply to the invading barbarians outside the gates seeking to destroy you and your way of life.
+Nor do they apply to those who wish to do us harm.
 There are people – be they violent, abusive, oppressive – who are not fit for civil society and actually pose a danger to others.
 While such people should be treated humanely, they also help us understand something of the limited nature of inclusion.

 Social power is the ability to influence the thinking and actions of others without the need for coercion.
 Social power compels, influences, motivates – but never forces.
 Coercion is a form of power unto itself, rightfully contained in government, employed by police, military, and overseen by impartial courts.